-Name of the Special Educational Needs/Disabilities Coordinator: Sue Fazakerley, Trainee SENDCO- Franki Baseley Contact details: 01209 842542 sue.fazakerley@croftymat.org or Frances.baseley@croftymat.org
+Name of the Special Educational Needs/Disabilities Coordinator: Franki Baseley Contact details: frances.baseley@croftymat.org or 01209 842542

 The levels of support and provision offered by our school

 1. Listening to and responding to children and young people

 Whole school approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision Î The views and opinions of all pupils are valued.
 Student voice is represented in all aspects of school through; school council, pupil conferencing and questionnaires or surveys.
 We have a 'I wish my teacher knew' postbox that all children can use if they ever need it Students with SEND are encouraged to take part in all consultation groups.
 Additional provision is developed in light of student voice.
 Individual support is responsive to the views of the student.
 Student's views are an integral part of Individual Learning Plan (ILP) meetings, annual reviews and TAC meetings.
 All ILPs and individual targets are presented in a format that is accessible to the student.